firebase/genkit/docs/tool-calling.md

     ```ts
     const response = await ai.generate({
-      prompt: "What is the weather in Baltimore?",
+      prompt: 'What is the weather in Baltimore?',
       tools: [getWeather],
     });
     ```